ManwhoreDev/CoomersGuide.github.io/Tools/scripts/README.md

 ---

 ## Setup
 To set up the user script, first make sure you are using the most recent version of Chrome or Firefox.
 Then you will need to install a user script extension.
-This user script works with the most recent versions of `Tampermonkey` (>= 4.12) and `Greasemonkey` (>= 4.11).
-The script does not appear to work on the current version of `Violentmonkey`
+This user script works with the most recent versions of `Tampermonkey` (>= 4.12) and `Greasemonkey` (>= 4.11), and `Violentmonkey` (>=v2.12).

 Once you have installed the prerequisites, install the user script from this repo.
 For instance, Tampermonkey and Greasemonkey have utilities from installing userscripts from a URL or a file (if you download the user script).

 ![Tampermonkey](img/tamperMonkey.png)

+---
+**Note**

+Once you have installed the script, please perform a **force** refresh on the tab.
+Command: crtl+F5

+---

 Once you reload AI Dungeon, you should see the new (+) button in your adventures.
+Enjoy!